TradeTracker/docs/docs/tradesetuppage.md

 |Risk|Risk in base-currency format|
 |Risk%|Risk in percentage over portfolio|
 |R/R Ratio|Risk/Reward ratio|

+## Additionals
+Besides the data above, there are also other metrics that can be given to a trade:

 ### Tags
 Tags will help you to categorize your trades based on certain labels.